roborourke/wp-less/README.md

 ?>
 ```

-Any registered styles with the .less suffix will be compiled and the file URL
+Any registered styles with the `.less` suffix will be compiled and the file URL rewritten.
-rewritten.

-You won't need a link to your main style sheet in header.php, just make sure
+You won't need a link to your main style sheet in `header.php`.
+Just make sure
 that `wp_head()` is called in the document head.

-All the standard LESS features are supported as well as @import rules anywhere
+All the standard LESS features are supported as well as `@import` rules anywhere
 within the file.

 ### Passing in variables from PHP

-You can pass variables into your .less files using the `less_vars` hook or with the
+You can pass variables into your `.less` files using the `less_vars` hook or with the
 functions defined in the PHP Interface section:

 ```php